microsoft/vscode-dev-containers/containers/docker-existing-docker-compose/README.md

 ## Summary

-*Extend an existing docker-compose.yml for use in a dev container.*
+*Sample illustrating how to extend an existing Docker Compose file for use in a dev container.*

 | Metadata | Value |
 |----------|-------|